 Frequently Asked Questions

 100 hours of approved workshops or development series or other training activities, plus a personalized professional portfolio that you can use to market yourself to prospective employers in and beyond academia.
 You can view a current list of eligible activities.
 We encourage you to seek out additional opportunities for which you can earn hours through the petition process.

 We recommend 1–2 years.
 It is possible, however, to complete the certificate in a single semester.
 You may also request an extension if you need more time to complete the program.

 Two non-credit-bearing development series will be offered in fall:

 - Structuring Content: Lesson, Course, and Curriculum Design

 - Teaching and Presentation Practicum

-Two additional non-credit-bearing development series will be offered in Spring 2018:
+Two additional non-credit-bearing development series will be offered in spring: